hbkworld/streaming-spec/dimensions.md

 Points have at least 2 dimensions.
 The coordinates of each dimension might be equidistant are not.

+### Time

+One special dimension is the time which is mandatory.

 \pagebreak

 ## Non Equidistant Points